codsen/codsen/packages/string-remove-widows/README.md

 ## More about `opts.targetLanguage`

 Not all text ends up in HTML.
-As you know, you can inject the content via CSS pseudo attributes and also text might end up in JavaScript code.
+As you know, you can inject the content via CSS pseudo attributes and also text might prepared to be pasted into JSON.

 This program allows you customise the target encoding for chosen language: `html`, `css` or `js`

-Here's HTML with HTML-encoded non-breaking space:
+Here's an HTML with HTML-encoded non-breaking space:

 ```html
 Some raw text in a very long&nbsp;line.